 SHAPING THE ISLAND

-FORMED FROM VOLCANIC ROOTS
+FORMED FROM VOLCANIC ACTIVITY

 The Troodos Mountains that rise in the centre of Cyprus shape the island’s weather, culture, and life.
 They generally begin where plains fade into foothills and pine forests begin.
 Geologically, these mountains formed long ago in a fiery chapter of the island’s story from volcanic roots.
 These rocks tell a tale of fire and pressure, showing a mix of basalt and andesite because of this.
 The soil also carries minerals fed by ancient magma.